moebiussurfing/ofxSurfingPBR/README.md

 All this code is copied from and hardly based on the OF forum topic:
 https://forum.openframeworks.cc/t/ofshadow-and-ofshader-issue-on-of-0-12/42600/19
-Original authors: @NickHardeman and @Paolo
+Original authors: @NickHardeman and @Paolo.

 ## Screenshot
 ![](example_PBR/Capture.png)